dwyl/phoenix-ecto-encryption-example/README.md

-The _reason_ we are creating the fields as `:binary`
+The _reason_ we are creating the fields as `:binary` is that the _data_ stored in them will be _encrypted_ and `:binary` is the most efficient type.

 see: https://elixir-lang.org/getting-started/binaries-strings-and-char-lists.html

-Create the tables in the Database:
+Run the "migration" task to create the tables in the Database:
 ```sh
 mix ecto.migrate
 ```

+### 3. ...